Getting started¶

 1. Type git init

-2. Once that finishes copy and paste: heroku git:remote -a YOURAPPNAME
+2. Once that finishes copy and paste: heroku git:remote -a YOURAPPNAME but make sure YOURAPPNAME is whatever you named your app on Heroku.

 3. Then type git add .

-with whatever commit message you'd like.
+4. Once that finishes paste git commit -am "COMMITMESSAGE", replacing COMMITMESSAGE with whatever commit message you'd like.
 This doesn't matter much.

 5. The last thing to do in the terminal is to push your repo to Heroku

-1. Paste git push heroku master
+1. Paste git push heroku main

 1. This will take a while